pingcap/docs-cn/privilege-management.md

 > **Note:**
 >
 > It is recommended to only update the privilege tables via the supplied syntax such as `GRANT`, `CREATE USER` and `DROP USER`.
-Making direct edits to the underlying privilege tables will not automatially update the privilege cache, leading to unpredictable behavior until `FLUSH PRIVILEGES` is executed.
+Making direct edits to the underlying privilege tables will not automatically update the privilege cache, leading to unpredictable behavior until `FLUSH PRIVILEGES` is executed.

 ### Connection verification